Perfect No-Bake Cheesecake Recipe

 Like I mention above, this no-bake cheesecake recipe is very easy.
 The process is similar to how we make strawberry cream cheese pie.
 Beat the filling ingredients together, then spread into your graham cracker crust and refrigerate until set.
 That’s it!
 The cheesecake filling is made in 2 bowls.
 In the 1st bowl, beat heavy cream into stiff peaks.
 In the 2nd bowl, beat the remaining ingredients.
 Fold everything together.
 Here are the cheesecake filling ingredients.
 Each has a job to perform!

-- Heavy Cream: Beating heavy cream into stiff peaks most important step in this entire recipe and *the secret* to a thick no-bake cheesecake filling.
+1. Heavy Cream: Beating heavy cream into stiff peaks most important step in this entire recipe and *the secret* to a thick no-bake cheesecake filling.
+We use a similar approach in our fresh fruit tart.

-- Cream Cheese: Make sure you use blocks of real cream cheese, not cream cheese spread.
-I tested with varying amounts and 24 ounces (three 8 ounce blocks) produced a thick, yet creamy cheesecake filling.
+2. Cream Cheese: Make sure you use bricks of real cream cheese, not cream cheese spread.
+I tested with varying amounts and 24 ounces (three 8 ounce bricks) produced a thick, yet creamy cheesecake filling.
 Make sure it’s room temperature.

 How to Thicken No-Bake Cheesecake